Frequently Asked Questions

 Q: I've never done any experimental research, so I don't know if I like it.
 Can I do research at Hunter?

-Q: What research do Hunter faculty perform?
+Q: What types of research do Hunter faculty perform?

 A: Faculty research at Hunter includes: